A topic from the subject of Analytical Chemistry in Chemistry.

 Introduction

 Analytical method validation is a critical quality control procedure to ensure that an analytical method is fit for its intended purpose.
-By performing a series of experiments, we can evaluate the performance of the method in terms of accuracy, precision, specificity, linearity, and range.
+It involves evaluating method performance characteristics such as accuracy, precision, specificity, linearity, range, limit of detection (LOD), limit of quantitation (LOQ), and robustness.
+This experiment will demonstrate aspects of method validation.

 Materials and Equipment